“DiA has given me so much energy

 Optional: full-time dance training

-Accepted dancers may choose to enroll in this program for:
+Accepted choreographers may choose to enroll in this program for:

-12 weeks, the dates for each option can be found below.
+12 weeks (on request), the dates for each option can be found below.

 Applicants will be required to submit an updated CV, a letter of motivation explaining your rationale for wanting to participate in the program, a clearly formulated research plan, two references and links to videos or DVD’s* of your work.
 Copy of a current passport is also required.
 Artists are accepted into the program based on their qualifications, portfolio and submitted research plans (questions, methods, and professional aims).
 International students can be accepted without attending the interview audition, if their video and other supporting documents give adequate evidence of excellence.